Authentidate Holding Corp.

 Directors are elected annually at an Annual Meeting of Shareholders and serve for a period of one year and until their successors are duly elected and qualified.
 The affirmative vote of a plurality of the outstanding shares of common stock present in person or represented by proxy at the Annual Meeting and entitled to vote in the election of directors is required to elect the directors.

 - Director Independence and Qualifications

-At all times, a majority of directors shall be “independent directors” as defined by Rule 4200 of the Nasdaq Stock Market (“Nasdaq”) Marketplace Rules, as may be modified by Nasdaq from time to time or as may be otherwise required by federal securities laws.
+At all times, a majority of directors shall be “independent directors” and will comply in all respects with the applicable rules of any exchange on which the Company’s securities are traded. or as may be otherwise required by federal securities laws.
 The Board envisions that independent, non-management directors will always represent a substantial majority of the Board and that directors who also hold management positions will be limited to no more than two persons if the Board is comprised of eight or less directors or three persons if the Board is comprised on more than eight directors.
 The Nominating and Corporate Governance Committee is responsible for reviewing the qualifications and independence of Board members.

 - Board Membership Criteria

 The Nominating and Corporate Governance Committee of the Board is responsible for screening potential director candidates and recommending nominees for election to the Board.
 In considering potential candidates, the Nominating and Corporate Governance Committee and the Board consider a number of factors, including the following: independence, employment and other professional experience, expertise and involvement in areas that are of relevance to the Company’s business, business ethics and professional reputation, character, other Board experience, the desire to have a Board that represents a diverse mix of backgrounds, perspectives and expertise and the extent to which the individual would fill a present need on the Board.